lmaisenbacher/slapdash/docs/clients.md

     client = Client(hostname, port=8001)
     ```

-And they both provide the same access to the dashboard.
 The exposed objects in the interface can be nicely accessed as attributes of the client -- and tab completion works too!

 ## Attributes, properties, objects